-The special dividend will constitute a taxable dividend to you to the extent it is treated as paid from our current or accumulated earnings and profits, as determined under federal income principles.
-Dividends in excess of our earnings and profits will constitute a return of capital that will first be applied against and reduce your adjusted tax basis in your new class A preferred stock, but not below zero.
-Any remaining excess will be treated as gain realized on the sale or other disposition of your new class A preferred stock and will be long-term capital gain if your holding period for your new class A preferred stock (including the holding period for your class A or class B common stock exchanged therefor in the merger as described above) was more than one year at the time the special dividend is received.
+The special dividend should constitute a taxable dividend to you to the extent it is treated as paid from our current or accumulated earnings and profits, as determined under federal income principles.
+Dividends in excess of our earnings and profits will constitute a return of capital that will first be applied against and reduce your adjusted tax basis in your Old SAIC common stock, but not below zero.
+Any remaining excess will be treated as gain realized on the sale or other disposition of your Old SAIC common stock and will be long-term capital gain if your holding period for your Old SAIC common stock was more than one year at the time the special dividend is received.

-Holders of new class A preferred stock who are individuals and satisfy a holding period requirement with respect to their new class A preferred stock will generally be subject to federal income taxation at a maximum rate of 15% on such portion of the special dividend as constitutes dividend income to them.
-To satisfy the holding period requirement, you must hold your new class A preferred stock (including the period you held your class A or class B common stock exchanged for such new class A preferred stock in the merger) for a period of at least 61 days of the 121-day period beginning 60 days before the ex-dividend date (which should be the record date of the dividend).
-Individual New SAIC stockholders should consult their own tax advisors as to satisfaction of the holding period requirement and other possible limitations on eligibility for such maximum 15% rate under their particular circumstances, in particular if such New SAIC stockholder is under an obligation (whether pursuant to a short sale or otherwise) to make related payments with respect to positions in substantially similar or related property.
-Individual New SAIC stockholders will be subject to tax on any long-term capital gain that may be recognized in connection with the special dividend at a maximum federal income tax rate of 15% and will be taxable at ordinary income rates on any short-term capital gain.
+Holders of Old SAIC common stock who are individuals and satisfy a holding period requirement with respect to their Old SAIC common stock will be subject to federal income taxation at a maximum rate of 15% on such portion of the special dividend as constitutes dividend income to them.
+To satisfy the holding period requirement, you must hold your Old SAIC common stock for a period of at least 61 days of the 121-day period beginning 60 days before the exdividend date (which should be the record date of the dividend).
+Individual Old SAIC stockholders should consult their own tax advisors as to satisfaction of the holding period requirement and other possible limitations on eligibility for such maximum 15% rate under their particular circumstances, in particular if such Old SAIC stockholder is under an obligation (whether pursuant to a short sale or otherwise) to make related payments with respect to positions in substantially similar or related property.
+Individual Old SAIC stockholders will be subject to tax on any long-term capital gain that may be recognized in connection with the special dividend at a maximum federal income tax rate of 15% and will be taxable at ordinary income rates on any short-term capital gain.

-The Management Stock Compensation Plan, the Stock Compensation Plan and the Key Executive Stock Deferral Plan will hold shares of the new class A preferred stock.
-The special dividend payable with respect to those shares (whether vested or unvested) will be held in trust and paid in accordance with the terms of each plan.
+The Management Stock Compensation Plan, the Stock Compensation Plan and the Key Executive Stock Deferral Plan hold shares of Old SAIC common stock.
+The special dividend payable with respect to those shares

+(whether vested or unvested) will be held in trust and paid in accordance with the terms of each plan.
 Upon distribution, such portion which is attributable to the special dividend will be taxable at ordinary income rates and will not be subject to the maximum rate of 15%.